Here is a sample lecture from our Foundation Skills Level 1 class. This is Part 1 of 3 lectures.

 Objective 1: Dog does a solid closed-mouth nose touch to the palm of your hand

-This behaviour is a bit trickier mechanically than what we have done before this because you are using your hand as the target, and have to deliver the treat with the same hand.
+This behaviour is a bit trickier mechanically than what we have done before because you are using your hand as the target, and have to deliver the treat with the same hand.

-Take your hand away between repetitions and present it again after the dog has eaten the treat.
+Take your hand away between repetitions and present it again only after the dog has finished eating the food.

 Here are two 12 week old Hovawart puppies trying this for the first time!
 They figure it out quickly and are giving nice firm nose targets after just a few repetitions in a distracting environment.
 Puppies are such sponges!
 We were even able to call them away from their sibling to continue training!